cOpEtriNe/Katware/README.md

 If you'd like to give me any ideas, contact me on discord: cOpEtriNe#2745

-# KATGui
+# KATWare
 GUI For the ROBLOX Game KAT!
 It's Free And Open Source!

 ## Information
 Q: Can I Edit This Script A: Yes, you can.
-This script will not get you banned from now.
+This script will not get you banned.
 One of my accounts has been up to Level 105 with this script!

 If you prefer to use the loadstring, here it is: loadstring(game:HttpGet('https://raw.githubusercontent.com/cOpEtriNe/Katware-/main/Script'))()